-String of Rubies Plant (Othonna capensis) Indoor Care and Propagation Guide
+String of Rubies Plant (Othonna capensis) Indoor Care, Propagation, Problems & Remedies

-String of Rubies Plant (Othonna capensis) blossoms in very bright light, average warmth, moderate humidity and moderately moist, fertile, well-drained, succulents soil coupled with two feedings in the growing season.
+String of Rubies Plant (Othonna capensis) blossoms in very bright light, average warmth, moderate humidity and moderately moist, fertile, well-drained soil coupled with two feedings in the growing season.

-The bean-shaped leaves turn a bright ruby red when the plant is grown under bright sunshine.
+The bean-shaped leaves turn a bright ruby red when the plant is grown under bright sunshine giving it the common name, Ruby Necklace.
 The flowers are a bright yellow color.

 The odd shaped leaves is an adaptation to arid conditions and allows for the storage of water while exposing minimum surface area to the dry desert air which greatly reduces water loss.